MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5608-scenario-include.md

-Get a list of all assets acquired within a given date range.
-You can also include fixed assets that are created but not yet acquired.
+Get a list of all assets acquired in a given date range.
+You can also include fixed assets that are created but aren't acquired.